-9.01 VILLAGE SINGLE FAMILY (VSF)
+8.02 VILLAGE TWO FAMILY (VTF)

-- a) Purpose - To allow for typical single-family residential development in the County's village spaces; and - To allow for minimal non-residential uses, such as schools and parks, that are compatible with and maintain the overall residential character of the area and to provide for pedestrian connections between such uses.
+- To allow for the development of duplexes in more densely populated areas in the County's village spaces. - To foster reinvestment into vacant and/or deteriorating structures integrated into existing residential areas. - To encourage residential infill development on existing, narrow lots. - To allow for minimal non-residential uses, such as schools and parks, that are compatible with and maintain the overall residential character of the area and to provide for pedestrian connections between such uses.